 For the purposes of this major, groupings are as follows:

-- Humanities: art, English, foreign languages, history, music philosophy, religion, theater arts
+- Humanities: art, English, foreign languages, history, music, philosophy, religion, theater arts

 - Social Sciences: anthropology, childhood studies, criminal justice, economics, political science, psychology, sociology, urban studies

-- Natural Sciences: astronomy, biological sciences, chemistry, computer science, mathematics, geology, physics, statistics
+- Natural Sciences: astronomy, biological sciences, chemistry, computer science, mathematics, geology, physics, statistics (only offered on the Camden campus)

 50:606:301 Mastering the Liberal Arts I (Cr.3)